-The Authority’s Fiscal Year 2020 Annual Comprehensive Financial Report received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada for the sixth consecutive year.
+The Authority’s Fiscal Year 2021 Annual Comprehensive Financial Report received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada for the seventh consecutive year.

 The Annual Comprehensive Financial Report provides information about the Authority's individual funds.
 Separate statements for each fund category - governmental and proprietary - are presented.
 The emphasis of fund financial statements is on major governmental and major enterprise funds, each displayed in separate columns.
 All remaining governmental and enterprise funds are aggregated and reported as non-major funds.

 The Authority maintains control over operating expenditures/expenses in all operating funds by the establishment of an annual operating budget.
 The annual operating budget is adopted for all funds on a basis consistent with generally accepted accounting principles except for the proprietary funds in which capital outlays and bond principal payments are budgeted as expenses.
 The budget, as formally adopted by the Board of Directors, establishes the maximum authorization of operating funds to be expended by any fund.
 Any subsequent amendment thereto must be approved by the President of the Board of Directors and/or the Board of Directors.
 Management has the authority to make revisions to individual line items of the budget, provided the maximum authorized budget is not exceeded.
 All unused budget authorizations lapse at the end of the year.